Chico's Run Pinot Noir 2017

-Why “Chico's Run”?
-This special bottling is named after my loyal English Springer Spaniel, Chico, who loves to run up and down the sloping plateau where the vines are planted.
-It is a barrel selection from 76% Pommard and 24% Dijon 667, which we feel truly represents the terroir and ageability of the Doña Margarita Vineyard.
+This special bottling is named after my English Springer Spaniel, Chico, who loves to run up and down the sloping plateau where the vines are planted.
+It is a barrel selection from the clone Dijon 115, which we feel truly represents the terroir and ageability of the Doña Margarita Vineyard.

-The Vinification: The grapes were harvested on September 8 - 9, lightly crushed and destemmed, then fermented using our own indigenous yeast in small stainless steel tanks.
-The wine was aged in premium French oak barrels, 29% new, coopered by Marchive from the forest of Bertranges and Rousseau from the Center of France.
-It was bottled, unfined and unfiltered, in August 2016.
+The grapes were harvested on September 9 - 10, lightly crushed and fermented in small stainless steel tanks with our own indigenous yeast.
+The wine was aged in premium French oak barrels, 33% new, coopered by Marchive and Remond from the forest of Bertranges.
+It was bottled, unfined and unfiltered, in August 2018.

-Tasting Notes: This special bottling shows a lovely nose of cassis and blackberries, intense and complex, with savory flavors reminiscent of roasted coffee and orange zest.
-The supple but firm tannins are well integrated and promise a long life; it will continue to develop for at least another 15-20 years.
+Engaging aromas of black cherries, sassafras, clove and cinnamon.
+Savory palate, reminiscent of roasted meats, mushrooms and forest floor, with firm but supple tannins yet a soft finish that ensure this wine will continue to develop for at least 15-20 years.
 I would recommend serving it at cellar temperature, between 58-60° F, and it will benefit from decanting.